techiew/UniversalProxyDLL/README.md

 To check which DLLs you can use to create proxies for specific games, you may for example use the `dumpbin` tool provided with Visual Studio:

 ![Dumpbin pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/dumpbin.png)

+## Precompiled DLL for chainloading
+I have provided a [precompiled DLL](https://github.com/techiew/UniversalProxyDLL/releases/tag/precompiled-dll) to be used for simple chainloading.

+The precompiled proxy DLL "dxgi.dll" will read the file "upd_chainload.txt" in the working directory and go through the file line by line, calling LoadLibrary on each DLL name it reads.

+As many DLLs as you wish can be entered into the file.
+Each DLL name must be separated with a newline and end with ".dll".
+Example entry: ```test.dll```.
+The precompiled DLL can be renamed to any of the supported DLLs.

+The DLL is built on this commit: be90a6041c447166f568f3b53eb4e7348c3074a0

 ## Used in...
 Some of my other projects, such as [DirectXHook](https://github.com/techiew/DirectXHook) and [Elden Mod Loader](https://github.com/techiew/EldenRingModLoader).